-In Windows operating system, administrative permissions are required to perform certain actions that would make changes to the system or data such as installing or uninstalling an app or program, renaming, moving or deleting a file or folder.
+In Windows 11 or Windows 10, administrative permissions or rights are required to perform certain actions that make changes to the system or data, such as installing or uninstalling an app or program, renaming, moving, or deleting a file or folder.

-A user account in Windows can be either an administrator, or a guest or standard user account without admin rights.
-If you have access to an administrator account, you can grant admin rights to other user account.
-This short tutorial will show you 2 methods (via Settings and CMD) on how to give full administrator permission and rights to a user in Windows 10.
+A user account in Windows can be either an administrator, a guest, or a standard user account without admin rights.
+If you have access to an administrator account, you can grant admin rights to another user account.
+This short tutorial will show you 2 methods (via Settings and CMD) on how to give full administrator permission and rights to a user in Windows 10/11.

 The bottom line is you need to have access to an administrator account on the Windows PC in order to give admin rights to another user account.
-Only administrator account can grant admin rights to other users.
+Only the administrator account can grant admin rights and privileges to other users.

-- On Windows 10 search bar, search for and open “Settings“.
+- In the Start menu, search for and open “Settings“.

 - In Settings window, click on Accounts.